SSmith-NUIG/Pool-seq_analysis_fst_plots/README.md

 A pooldata object
 Input files for BayPass
 FST for every pairwise combination of populations
-F3 statistics for every combination of 3 populations
-F4 statistics for every combination of 3 populations + Cerana as outgroup
+F3 statistics for every combination of 3 populations  (use this to determine if a colony is hybridised or not) F4 statistics for every combination of 3 populations + Cerana as outgroup

 ## Sixth step  (FST ANALYSIS)